Abdusshh/article_summarizer/blog/blog.md

 #### 1. Creating a Django View to Use as a Callback URL

 We'll create a Django view to use as our callback URL.
-This view will handle the summary data sent by QStash and save it to our Redis database.
+This view will handle the summary data sent by QStash and save it in our Redis database.
 We will use the `upstash_redis` package to interact with our Redis database.
 We will also add the `csrf_exempt` decorator to the view to allow POST requests without CSRF tokens.

 First, we decode the base64-encoded data, extract the summary, and save it to Redis using the article ID as the key.